singlebitxyz/gulp/IMPLEMENTATION_PLAN.md

 -   ✅ Backend: Users can select LLM provider (OpenAI/Gemini)
 -   ✅ Backend: Users can configure LLM settings (temperature, max tokens)
 -   ✅ Backend: RLS policies ensure users only see their own bots
--   ⏳ Frontend: Users can view all their bots in a card grid
+-   ✅ Frontend: Users can view all their bots in a card grid
--   ⏳ Frontend: Users can edit and delete their bots via UI
+-   ✅ Frontend: Users can edit and delete their bots via UI
+-   ✅ Frontend: Users can create new bots via modal dialog
+-   ✅ Frontend: Users can access bot settings page with tabs (Settings, Test, Train)

 ---